 Judges: Sandesh Kumar Sharma, Technical Member &

 Date of Judgement: 07.02.2025

+Area of Law: PPA Disputes (Change in Law)

 The Appellate Tribunal for Electricity upheld the order of the Karnataka Electricity Regulatory Commission, which had declared the imposition of Safeguard Duty and Integrated Goods and Services Tax as a 'Change in Law' event.
 The Commission had accordingly awarded an incremental tariff of Rs.0.39 per unit to the power generator for the entire 25-year period of the Power Purchase Agreement, in addition to the original tariff of Rs.2.91 per unit.
 The Tribunal found that the Commission was justified in adopting the parameters and principles specified in the Generic Tariff order dated 18/05/2018 to determine the incremental tariff, despite the original tariff being determined through competitive bidding under Section 63 of the Electricity Act.
 The Tribunal held that the Commission had the power under Section 86(1)(b) of the Act to regulate the price at which electricity is procured, including determining the incremental tariff when there is a change in law.
 The Tribunal also noted that the Commission had factored in the time value of money while determining the incremental tariff, and found no infirmity in the approach adopted by the Commission.
 Accordingly, the Tribunal dismissed the appeal filed by the Distribution Licensee against the Commission's order.